nuitrcs/intro_quest_workshop/README.md

 # Intro To Quest Workshop Materials

 ## Downloads
 [Cyberduck](https://cyberduck.io/), a friendly ftp client for transferring files to/from Quest.
-[Instructions](https://kb.northwestern.edu/quest-filetransfer) for Cyberduck can be found in the SFTP section.
+Quest specific [Instructions](https://kb.northwestern.edu/quest-filetransfer) for Cyberduck can be found in the SFTP section of the transferring files page.
 [intro.tar](https://github.com/nuitrcs/intro_quest_workshop/raw/master/intro.tar)  We will use Cyberduck to move the file from your local computer onto Quest.
 Download one of the [Software](https://kb.northwestern.edu/quest-login) options for logging into Quest